 Step 2, take a Eurostar (formerly Thalys) high-speed train from Paris Gare du Nord to Brussels Midi in 1h22.

-Eurostars have 3 classes, power sockets at all seats & free WiFi, see more information about Eurostar (formerly Thalys).
+Eurostars have 3 classes, power sockets at all seats & free WiFi, see more about Eurostar (formerly Thalys).

 Fares start at €29 in 2nd class or €55 in 1st class.
 Fares vary like air fares, so book ahead.